ThibaudP/simple_shell_test_suite/README.md

 ### check_allowed_function

-`check_allowed_function`: looks for forbidden functions while running the command : /bin/ls `check_allowed_function_advanced`: looks for forbidden functions while running the commands : env, ls -la, setenv, unsetenv.
+* `check_allowed_function`: looks for forbidden functions while running the command : /bin/ls
+* `check_allowed_function_advanced`: looks for forbidden functions while running the commands : env, ls -la, setenv, unsetenv.

-_Note_: this test only work if your shell was compiled with `gcc-4.8.4`.
+*Note:* this test only work if your shell was compiled with `gcc-4.8.4`.
 Other versions of gcc have been known to cause `ltrace` to behave unpredictably.
 Use at your own risk and don't take the results for granted!